PupkinLangford/dumb-instagram/README.md

 #### Web Client

 - use subscriptions for home feed instead of history.go(0) in nav?
-- clean up login screen; forms in separate components.
-Util function for login (DRY)
+- login forms in separate components.
 - click anywhere outside nav modal to close it
 - factor modals into separate components
 - profile picture being cached; clear cache when new picture uploaded.